rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```

 #### Ordinary Kriging
-Ordinary kriging is an interpolation method in which the predictor is an optimal linear predictor, and the result is a exact interpolation (Dumas et al., 2013).
+Ordinary kriging is an interpolation method in which the predictor is an optimal linear predictor, and the result is an exact interpolation (Dumas et al., 2013).
 This simply means that each point being predicted using kriging will be the best linear unbiased estimate and that predictions at sampled points are the same as observed values with minimal variance (Dumas et al., 2013).
 Kriging involves the use of a semivariogram to assign weights to known data points to make predictions at unsampled locations (O’sullivan & Unwin, 2010).
 The main assumption of kriging is a constant mean across the domain (O’sullivan & Unwin, 2010).
-In this tutorial it means that the average temperature is constant across the entire domain of BC.
+In this tutorial, it means that the average temperature is constant across the entire domain of BC.

 The purpose of performing kriging in this tutorial is to interpolate an accurate spatial representation of temperature across BC and account for areas where there are no temperature measurements.
 To perform kriging we will be working with our climate shapefile that was created earlier in this tutorial.
 Load in this file and use the function f.0 to define a formula for the kriging model with temperature as our variable of interest.
 ```{r Kriging, echo=TRUE, eval=TRUE, warning=FALSE}